GusHatz/GusHatz/README.md

 - 🔭 I’m currently working on acquiring my lost skills.
-- 🌱 I’m currently learning HTML, CSS, Javascript, Python and more that have to do with Web Development.
+- 🌱 I’m currently learning HTML, CSS, Javascript and more that have to do with Web Development.
 - 👯 I’m looking to collaborate on indie projects.
 - 📫 How to reach me?
 You can just email me at k0rel@proton.me
 - ⚡ Fun fact: 70's, 80's, 90's - D&D and reading/writting/creating stories lover.